nyimbi/quint-code/README.md

 /q1-hypothesize "Your problem..."  # Generate hypotheses
 ```

+### Recommended: Add FPF Context to Your Agent Rules

+For best results, we highly recommend using the [`CLAUDE.md`](CLAUDE.md) from this repository as a reference for your own project's agent instructions.
+It's optimized for software engineering work with FPF.

+At minimum, copy the **FPF Glossary** section to your:
+- `CLAUDE.md` (Claude Code)
+- `.cursorrules` or `AGENTS.md` (Cursor)
+- Agent system prompts (other tools)

+This helps the AI understand FPF concepts like L0/L1/L2 layers, WLNK, R_eff, and the Transformer Mandate without re-explanation each session.

 ## How It Works

 Quint Code implements the **[First Principles Framework (FPF)](https://github.com/ailev/FPF)** by Anatoly Levenchuk — a methodology for rigorous, auditable reasoning.
 The killer feature is turning the black box of AI reasoning into a transparent, evidence-backed audit trail.